impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 One thing you might notice is that, even though this function is called `make_shims`, it doesn't actually make anything.
 It just adds a shim's name to a running list of shims to make.
 Normally I'd say that misnamed functions are a problem, but this function and the next one (`register_shim`) are actually no longer used in this file.

-I asked about this in a PR, and [the response](https://github.com/rbenv/rbenv/pull/1452#discussion_r990776073){:target="_blank" rel="noopener"} was that, since the `rbenv rehash` command supports plugins, these two functions are kept in-place for backwards compatibility with any plugins that might still use them.
+I asked about this in a PR, and [the response](https://github.com/rbenv/rbenv/pull/1452#discussion_r990776073){:target="_blank" rel="noopener" } was that, since the `rbenv rehash` command supports plugins, these two functions are kept in-place for backwards compatibility with any plugins that might still use them.

 #### Experiment- Arrays in Bash